bhsd-harry/codemirror-mediawiki/README.md

 *version added: 2.21.1*

-Show the help information of a magic word when hovering.
+Show the help information of a magic word or a template name when hovering.

 For granular control over the bundled extensions, you can import the `registerHover` function: